 Last week I went to Moab and spent a lot of time in photographing in Arches National Park.
-(Here’s a post with a cool video/timelapse I put together of the trip if you missed it earlier this week.)
+(Here’s a post with a cool video/timelapse I put together of the trip.)
 I really enjoy photographing the stars, and spent an evening doing just that … and this was the result.

 I could really get into this kind of photography.
 As a kid I always dreamed of getting a motorized star-tracking mount to use for long exposures of the sky, capturing detail without any star-trails or movement.
 I even took a trip to a planetarium and was able to get some cool moon and planet photogs with my old Nikon F4.
 I’m not sure why I love the stars so much … must be the romantic in me, or maybe I just miss seeing a huge, non-light-polluted sky.
 Either way, stars are rad.